Last updated: May 6, 2026

 - Who can use it: Older Georgia residents who want credit-bearing practical training, certificates, or career skills.

-- How it helps: Technical colleges are often closer to home than a university and can be the most practical option for older adults who want workforce-related classes.
+- How it helps: Technical colleges are often closer to home than a university and can be practical for older adults who want job-related classes.

-- What it is: FreeCampus is a University System of Georgia online platform with free, noncredit courses in writing, math, tech, wellness, business, languages, and more.
+- What it is: FreeCampus is a University System of Georgia online platform with free, noncredit courses in writing, math, technology, wellness, business, languages, and other topics.

-- How it helps: It is one of the best Georgia-based options for homebound seniors, rural seniors, and older adults who want a no-risk online starting point.
-FreeCampus says its courses are self-paced and asynchronous.
+- How it helps: It can be a good Georgia-based option for homebound seniors, rural seniors, and older adults who want a no-risk online starting point.
+The FreeCampus FAQ says courses are self-paced and asynchronous.

 - How to apply or sign up: Create an account on the official site and pick a course.

-- What to gather or know first: You need an email address and internet access.
+- What to gather first: You need an email address and internet access.
 These courses do not carry college credit.

 County senior centers and local virtual classes